dhdaines/playa/README.md

 "invisible") or `gstate.scolor.values == (1.0,)` (which means "written
 in white ink") then you could do that.

-By default PLAYA, following the PDF specification, considers the grouping of glyphs into strings irrelevant by default.
-I *might* consider separating the strings in the future.

 PDF has the concept of a *text state* which determines some aspects of how text is rendered.
 You can obviously access this though `glyph.textstate` - note that the text state, like the graphics state,